Do Not Fold, Spindle or Mutilate: Plot

-Four middle-class Pasadena ladies in their late sixties (Helen Hayes, Myrna Loy, Mildred Natwick and Sylvia Sidney) habitually meet for lunch and exchange small talk with their waitress (Dodo Denney).
+Four middle-class Pasadena ladies in their late sixties habitually meet for lunch and exchange small talk with their waitress.
 They propose to create a fictitious young woman named Rebecca, and to submit her profile to a computer dating service.
 Several days after doing so they begin to receive letters from potential suitors, and derive additional amusement from reading them out loud.

-Concurrently, a young woman (Diane Shalet) becomes alarmed by her date Mal's (Vince Edwards) attempts to force himself upon her, and manages to escape into her home.
+Concurrently, a young woman becomes alarmed by her date Mal's attempts to force himself upon her, and manages to escape into her home.
 His audible thoughts reveal that he has dangerous difficulty in relating to women.

 Mal turns his obsessive attentions to the fictitious "Rebecca", and not only sends a letter but tracks down the telephone number of "her" address.
 He calls and speaks to one of the old ladies, who impishly accepts a date with him at a local bar.
-In a spirit of fun, the four ladies wait at the bar to see what Mal looks like; however, when he arrives he mistakes a hooker, Brenda (Barbara Davis) for "Rebecca", and leaves with her.
+In a spirit of fun, the four ladies wait at the bar to see what Mal looks like; however, when he arrives he mistakes a hooker, Brenda for "Rebecca", and leaves with her.
 When they arrive at Brenda's apartment and she asks for money, an outraged Mal attacks and kills her.

 Once the ladies realize their actions have led to murder, they go to the police; however, they also investigate Mal themselves, which places them in grave danger...